 Sharing is caring: Quality Champions building a support community

-Quality Champions were not left alone during the Pandemic.
-At the end of April, MARKUP’s support team inaugurated zoom group sessions for Quality Champions ( QCs) in Kenya, Rwanda, Tanzania and Uganda with their respective national coordinators and the support team.
+Quality Champions, whose activities are implemented by the International Trade Centre (ITC), were not left alone during the Pandemic.
+At the end of April, MARKUP’s support team inaugurated zoom group sessions for Quality Champions in Kenya, Rwanda, Tanzania and Uganda with their respective national coordinators and the support team.
 Interactions with peers and sharing common issues reinforced the QC community and their bond.

 Together, they shared not only challenges, but also best practices and tips on effective and efficient remote work.
 In Uganda, QCs successfully conducted diagnostic assessments remotely, and offered their peers concrete examples of digital solutions.
 As of May, Ugandan QCs will meet twice a month to discuss their progress and address any emerging issues.
 In Kenya, Rwanda and Tanzania, group meetings will be held on a monthly basis.
 QCs that are facing additional issues will benefit from bilateral meetings with the support team.